Yusri Che Lah

-Yusri bin Che Lah (born 29 April 1976) is a Malaysian football coach and former footballer, who played as a midfielder.
-He is currently employed by Malaysia Super League club Perak, as their U-23 team head coach.
+Yusri bin Che Lah (born 29 April 1976) is a Malaysian coach and former professional footballer who played as a midfielder.

-Career

-Playing
+Playing career

 Born in Kangar, Perlis, Yusri played and captained for hometown side Perlis in the Malaysia Super League.
 He was formerly with Selangor, MPPJ and Perak before retiring when he played for his former club, Perlis.
 He represented Malaysia from 1999 until 2001.
 He made his international debut with the Malaysia senior team in the 1999 Dunhill Cup, although it is not a FIFA 'A' international match.
 In 2000, he scored two goals in a 6–0 win over Myanmar in a friendly match, which were his only international goals.
 His last appearance was at the 2001 Merdeka Tournament.

-Coaching
+Managerial career

-Yusri started his coaching career as Perlis U21 team head coach in 2014.
+Yusri started his managerial career as Perlis U21 team head coach in 2014.
 In 2015, Yusri was appointed to Malaysia FAM League side Perlis first team.
 In 2016, he signed a contract with Felcra.
 On 1 July 2017, his contract with Felcra was terminated.
 In November 2017, Yusri joined Malaysia Super League side Kelantan as an assistant coach under Sathit Bensoh for 2018 Malaysia Super League.

 In 2018, Yusri held the head coach role in a caretaker capacity twice: first when Bensoh resigned in February and again when his replacement Fajr Ibrahim also resigned in June.
 Despite his best efforts, he failed to avoid Kelantan's relegation to Malaysia Premier League that year, after finishing bottom of the table.

 Kelantan agreed with Yusri orally to extend his contract for one more year on 20 November, but after Kelantan failed to provide Yusri with an official contract, he signed for Kuala Lumpur FA on 5 December.
 On 11 March 2019, he resigned because poor results.
 On 15 April 2019, Yusri was appointed head coach of Kelantan FA.
 After finishing sixth in the truncated 2020 Malaysia Premier League because of COVID-19 restrictions, Kelantan announced Yusri's contract would not be renewed beyond that season.

 Yusri then was appointed as head coach of the FAM-NSC Project team, a team composed of national U-23 players which plays in the Malaysia Premier League.
 Yusri resigned at the end of 2021 Malaysia Premier League season, with the team finishing last in the league.